Tests Test Coverage Latest release BSD-3 clause license PyPI - Python Version

 astronomia.util.diff_angle(a, b)

-Return angle b - a, accounting for circular values.
+Return the difference between two angles, accounting for circular values.

 Parameters: